trumpeter122/EEG-Emo-Rec-Pipeline/replication/progress.md

 If the research paper does not provide enough information for building a pipeline for replication (for example, not providing the list of used EEG channels or not providing the model architecture), approximate by using already existent options or adding new options.

+If the research paper's pipeline is in compatible with the project's pipeline framework, coerce them to follow the project's framework (for example, classification pipelines using different classes than 1-9 should be forced to use the 1-9 classes in this project).
+Try to approximate the research pipeline as close as possible as long as it follows the projects set up.

 Write the implementation details in the sections down below.

 ## Research Paper 01